ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 **Ask smart questions**

-Remember: everyone else is a volunteer - make it easy for them to answer your question.
+Make it easy for communities to answer your question.

 .bottomnote[https://infra.apache.org/contributors]
 .topnote[new contributors]